Transfer Credits and Special Programs

 Prohibited programs

 Certain OCS programs and courses that do not meet Kenyon standards are explicitly prohibited.
-Students who fail to follow College procedures regarding off-campus study, or who withdraw from Kenyon and thus circumvent existing College regulations regarding off-campus study, are prohibited from receiving credit for coursework completed off-campus.
+Students who fail to follow College procedures regarding off-campus study, or who withdraw from Kenyon and thus circumvent existing College regulations regarding off-campus study, are prohibited from receiving credit for coursework and semesters of residency completed off-campus.

 Transfer of off-campus study credit